original logo

 2. Thursday 22:00 ICC if the following conditions are true:

-• You’ve posted your offers; and your opponent has neither accepted a game time offer, nor offered any game times.
+• your opponent has not accepted a game time offer

 Then, you no longer need to show flexibility with him:

-• He must accept one of the times you offered; and he has only another 24 hours to do so.
+He must accept one of the times you offered; and he has only another 24 hours to do so.

 Take a look at this sample Game Forum strand to see how this might look.